 Antipsychotic medications are the cornerstone in the management of psychosis.
 They have been available since the mid-1950s, and although antipsychotics do not cure the illness, they greatly reduce the symptoms and usually allow the patient to function better, have better quality of life, and enjoy an improved outlook.
 The choice and dosage of medication is individualized and is best done by a physician who is well trained and experienced in treating severe mental illness.

 The first antipsychotic was discovered by accident and then used for schizophrenia.
 This was chlorpromazine (Thorazine), which was soon followed by medications such as haloperidol (Haldol), fluphenazine (Prolixin), thiothixene (Navane), trifluoperazine (Stelazine), perphenazine (Trilafon), and thioridazine (Mellaril).
 These medications have become known as "neuroleptics" because, although effective in treating positive symptoms (for example, acute symptoms such as hallucinations, delusions, thought disorders, loose associations, ambivalence, or mood swings/emotional lability), they can cause side effects, many of which affect the neurologic (nervous) system.
 Examples of such neurologic side effects include muscle stiffness or rigidity, painful spasms, restlessness, tremors, and muscle twitches.
 These older medications are thought to be not as effective against so-called negative symptoms such as decreased motivation and lack of emotional expressiveness.

 Since 1989, a new class of antipsychotics (atypical antipsychotics) has been used.
 At clinically effective doses, none (or very few) of these neurological side effects of traditional antipsychotics, which often affect the extrapyramidal nerve tracts, are observed.

-Clozapine (Clozaril), the first of the new class, is the only agent that has been shown to be effective where other antipsychotics have failed.
+Clozapine (Clozaril), the first of the new class, is the only agent that has been shown to be effective in situations where other antipsychotics have failed.
 Its use is not associated with extrapyramidal side effects, but it does produce other side effects, including a possible decrease in the number of white blood cells.
-Therefore, the blood needs to be monitored prior to starting this medication, every week during the first six months of treatment and then every two weeks to catch this side effect early if it occurs.
+Therefore, blood cell counts need to be monitored prior to starting this medication, every week during the first six months of treatment and then every two weeks to detect this side effect early if it occurs.